 Producer, arranger and composer

 Israel has produced over 50 albums and participated in more than 100 recordings.
-His compositions for documentary, theater, radio, multimedia, transmedia, television, videogames and film has been nominated for various awards.
+His compositions for documentary, theater, radio, multimedia, transmedia, television, videogames and film have been nominated for various awards.

 In the 90's Tanenbaum created soundtracks for radio comedies and worked on the music for "Love, Women and Flowers", a Colombian documentary directed by Marta Rodríguez and Jorge Silva, and for the TV series "Another in me".
 Israel created the first transmedia performances in Colombia, alongside illustrator and storyteller Alekos, for the inaugural Iberoamerican Theater Festival in Bogota in 1988.